voxpupuli/puppet-redis/REFERENCE.md

 Data type: `Boolean`

 If false Redis Cluster will server queries even if requests about a subset of keys can be processed Only set if cluster_enabled is true
-Default: true

 Default value: $redis::cluster_require_full_coverage